mjt2005/COE379L-Final/README.md

 2. Model inference server and deployment materials using Docker
 3. Report summarizing methodology and results
 4. Initial Project Proposal
+5. AI usage document
+6. Best performing models from the overall experiments

 # Jupyter Notebooks
 `ExtractImages`: Notebook used to extract the real CIFAR-10 animal images.